 Walker Health and Safety Services can assist businesses that require health and safety audits of their management system.
 For smaller organisations, this might be as simple as a health and safety inspection of the premises and a review of current health and safety documentation.
 A report is then issued detailing all observations and recommendations.

-Larger organisations may be looking for an external audit check of their health and safety management system.
-Walker Health and Safety audits are carried out against the requirements of UK legislation and the principles contained in the Health & Safety Executive guidance on health & safety management systems, HS(G)65 Successful Health & Safety Management.
+Larger organisations may be looking for an external Health and Safety Audit check of their management system.
+Walker Health and Safety service audits are carried out against the requirements of UK legislation and the principles contained in the Health & Safety Executive guidance on health & safety management systems, HS(G)65 Successful Health & Safety Management.

 Following the health and safety audit, a prioritised action plan will be produced to guide any required improvements.
 We would be happy to assist with any recommendations if required, but this is totally up to the client and they are free to implement the recommendations without our assistance if required.

 Please note that health and safety audits can also be covered as part of our annual support for clients.

 What is a Health and Safety Audit?